Joko Susilo

-Joko Susilo (born 10 January 1996) is an Indonesian professional footballer who plays as a defender for Liga 2 club Persekat Tegal.
+Joko Susilo (born 10 January 1996) is an Indonesian professional footballer who plays as a defender for Liga Nusantara club Persekabpas Pasuruan.

 Club career

 PSMS Medan

 Joko signed a contract with Liga 2 club PSMS Medan.
 Joko made his league debut on 7 October 2021 in a match against KS Tiga Naga at the Gelora Sriwijaya Stadium.
 He scored his first league goal for the club a week later, scoring the first goal in a 2–2 draw over Semen Padang.
-He contributed with 8 league appearances and 1 goal during with PSMS Medan for 2021 season.
+He made eight league appearances for PSMS Medan during the 2021 season, scoring one goal.

 In his second season at PSMS, Joko only went on to make 5 appearances, because Liga 2 was suspended due to a tragedy.

 Arema

 On 21 January 2023, Joko joined a Liga 1 club Arema.
 Joko made his league debut on 12 February 2023 as a substitute in a match against Persija Jakarta at the Patriot Stadium, Bekasi.
 On 7 April, Joko scored his first league goal for Arema in a 1–1 draw over Madura United at Gelora Ratu Pamelingan Stadium.